How often do you run into a brick wall as you follow the thread of an idea?

 You give yourself a chance to reconnect with your body — so that you can disconnect in a meaningful way.
 You get up close and personal with the physical vessel so you can understand how and where it might be holding you back.
 And from a place of deep connection, you gain the space you need to break through.

-This is one of the key tenants of the Yoga of Innovation, a 5-week series that I’m getting ready to run here in Charlottesville.
-This idea of reconnection with the body will be our focus for the first week, setting a foundation for the practices that come in later weeks — the practices that allow us to tap into a limitless part of the brain, where innovation becomes as instinctive as breathing.
+This is one of the key tenants of the Yoga of Innovation, a 5-week series that I run here in Charlottesville.
+This idea of reconnection with the body is the focus for the first week, setting a foundation for the practices that came in later weeks — the practices that allow us to tap into a limitless part of the brain, where innovation becomes as instinctive as breathing.

-If you’ve been feeling a bit stuck, or just want to learn some practices that will help you break through the barriers that hold your business back, sign up this week.
-We kick off on Tuesday night, and I’d love to see you there.
+If you’ve been feeling a bit stuck, or just want to learn some practices that will help you break through the barriers that hold your business back, stay tuned for the next class series.